outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - apply structures to error types
     - false equivalence structures:
       - 'lack of functionality' bc of root cause of 'lack of memory' or 'lack of functionality to build functionality' or 'lack of intent for that functionality'
-      - the memory lack can look like a lack of ability, but its a false equivalence caused by a lack of an input resource
+      - the memory lack can look like a lack of ability, but its a false equivalence/similarity caused by a lack of an input resource, within a range of change potential where the memory lack & ability lack ranges overlap

   - apply structures to overlaps in definition routes
     - find the adjacent structure without contradictions, that doesnt resolve to either specific option, within the limits of both definition routes